dabit3/react-native-navigator-experimental-redux/README.md

 To View Part 3 (part3-tabs branch), click [here](https://github.com/dabit3/react-native-navigator-experimental-redux/tree/part3-tabs).

-### This boilerplate also goes along with the medium post [React Native Navigator Experimental Part 2 — Implementing Redux](https://medium.com/@dabit3/react-native-navigator-experimental-part-2-implementing-redux-c6acbf66eca1#.r9y4dfocq)
+### This boilerplate also goes along with the medium post [React Native Navigator Experimental Part 3 — Adding Tabs](https://medium.com/@dabit3/react-native-navigator-experimental-part-3-adding-tabs-28a2c57356b6#.3eaqtm2dq)

 ##### To get started with this project, do the following: